 Creating Local Backups using `rdiff-backup`

 rdiff-backup provides an easy way to maintain reverse-incremental backups of your data.
-Reverse incremental backups are different from normal incremental backups by synthetically updating the full backup and keeping reverse diffs of all the files changed.
+Reverse-incremental backups are different from normal incremental backups because they synthetically update the full backup and keep reverse diffs of all the changed files.
 It is best illustrated by an example.
 Let’s consider backups taken on three consecutive days:

 1. Full backup (1st day).